 Children of employees who have been employed by any Illinois senior public university for at least seven years shall receive a 50% tuition waiver for undergraduate tuition.
 The student must qualify for formal admission to the university and must be under the age of 25 at the beginning of the academic year during which the waiver is to be effective.
 Eligible applicants who have maintained satisfactory progress toward graduation may have the partial tuition waiver renewed each semester until they have reached 130 semester hours of undergraduate partial tuition waiver benefits.
-Human Resources administer applications for the waiver.
+Human Resources administers applications for this waiver.
 Questions concerning process should be directed to Employee Records at (618) 453-6698.

 The University maintains both a local (mailing) and a permanent (home) address for students and a billing address for students who request a specific address for their billing statements.
 Accurate addresses are very important for students to ensure timely receipt of mail from the University.

 The billing address is used only by the Bursar for correspondence.
 If no billing address exists, correspondence will be mailed to your permanent address.

 The permanent (home) address maintained by the University is your permanent home address or the address at which you will promptly receive mail when you are absent from Carbondale.

 The local (mailing) address is your primary residence while classes are in session.
 It is used by the University to direct correspondence during the semester.
 Refund checks, if appropriate, are mailed to this address.